Ricorocks/afloat/content/collections/pages/welcome.md

         pre_title: 'Marina Admin at a Glance'
         title: 'Boats, Berths, Gates, Tides and Bookings'
         content: 'Manage your berths and communicate tide times and gate times.
 Keep your customers up to date with services and invoices.'
+        feature_point:
+          -
+            id: li35l8zq
+            icon: arrow-right
+            feature_point_text: 'Blah blah blah.'
+            type: new_set
+            enabled: true
+            feature_point_title: 'This is the title.'
+          -
+            id: li35p86y
+            icon: arrow-right
+            feature_point_title: 'This is more about it.'
+            feature_point_text: 'Oh the things.'
+            type: new_set
+            enabled: true
   -
     type: set
     attrs: